ubidots/ubidots-esp8266/Readme.md

 Before each HTTPS connection, server identity is checked first using certificate SHA1 fingerprint (faster, but fingerprint changes each 90 days) and if fails full certificate chain is checked.

-**IMPORTANT: If certificate validation fails, no data is read from/wrote to the server**.
+**IMPORTANT: If certificate validation fails, functions return NULL and no data is read from/wrote to the server**